mtchllbrrn/mtchllbrrn.github.io/_posts/2017-06-13-paper-wallet.md

 3. Write down your BIP39 Mnemonic, shown in the "Mnemonic" section.
 Write down the first address, public key, and private key listed in the Derived Addresses section (it's listed next to the `m/44'/0'/0'/0/0` path).
 QUADRUPLE check that you've written the mnemonic, the keypair, and the address correctly.

 4. Say your prayers, take your vitamins, and transfer your ETH from the exchange to the newly-generated address.
 Your paper wallet is complete.
+Keep it secret, keep it safe.

 # How to Recover ETH from Your New Paper Wallet